awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 1. Follow the online instructions\.
 Part of the sign\-up procedure involves receiving a phone call and entering a PIN using your phone keypad\.
 **Important**
-Before you begin, make sure that your account has administrative privileges\.
+Before you begin, make sure that your account has administrative permissions\.